SuperM22/GasSentinel/README.md

 ```
 ### 2. Set Up the ESP-IDF
 To run the GasSentinel project, you first need to set up the ESP-IDF (Espressif IoT Development Framework) environment on your machine.
 This involves:
-- Downloading and installing the ESP-IDF toolchain and dependencies.
 - Ensuring that your development environment is properly configured as per the instructions provided in the [ESP-IDF documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/).

 ### 3. Configure the Project